Title

 Proclamation No. 475 declares a State of Calamity and temporary closure of Boracay Island to address environmental degradation, protect public health, and rehabilitate the island, due to various environmental violations and degradation, including high concentration of fecal coliform, insufficient sewer lines, illegal discharge of untreated waste water, degradation of coral reefs, excessive solid waste generation, and illegal encroachment of structures on wetlands.

-The declaration is justified by Section 15, Article II (right to health), Section 18, Article II (right to a balanced and healthful ecology), and Section 2, Article XII (protection of marine wealth) of the 1987 Constitution.
+It cites (1) Section 15, Article II (right to health and health consciousness) and (2) Section 18, Article II (policy to protect and advance a balanced and healthful ecology).
+It also cites Section 2, Article XII (protection of the nation’s marine wealth in archipelagic waters, territorial sea, and EEZ).

 Analyze Cases Smarter, Faster